 From 1996 to 2012 Mary was the portrait photographer for the Alternative Miss Ireland, in 2004 these portraits were published in the book ‘Dancing at the Crossroads: Glamour Rooted in Despair’.
 A number of her Alternative Miss Ireland images are in the Irish Queer Archive at the National Library of Ireland.

 Her ongoing project The Red Ribbon was awarded a Meath County Council Community Heritage Grant and has been exhibited widely.
 In 2017 three photographs from this project won the Solstice Visual Arts Award and in 2019 Rua Red started their collection with two pieces from The Red Ribbon.
-Limerick City & County Council commissioned Mary to work with members of the Traveller community in Limerick collecting stories for the project.
+Limerick City & County Council commissioned Mary to work with members of the local Traveller community collecting stories for the project.
 Mary’s piece on pioneering aviator Lilian Bland was selected for The Billboard Project, part of the Creative Journeys public art program at Dublin Airport.

 While photography forms the main part of her practice Mary has started to incorporate text and more recently to experiment with audio and video.
 In 2019 she returned to college again as an advanced entry student to obtain a degree in photography, in May 2021 Mary graduated with first class honours from the BA course at TU Dublin.
+She is currently a student on the MFA Photography course at Ulster University.